open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases v2.md

 ### UC.KTS.07 Request Capsule Shares

 **Context of Use**
 : CDOC2 Client Application requests Server Capsule shares from all CDOC2 Capsule Servers.
-The Server Capsule share is identified by the transaction code provided by CDOC2 Client Application, the CSS server ID and the public key in Recipient certificate.
+The Server Capsule share is identified by the transaction code provided by CDOC2 Client Application, the CCS server ID and the public key in Recipient certificate.

 **Scope**
 CDOC2 Capsule Server (CCS)